admindatahandbook/book/testing/index.md

 In many ways, the data from the US Decennial Census is an excellent fit for differential privacy.
 Compared to most survey data, it is low-dimensional (i.e., only asks a few questions of each respondent) and the sample size is very large (minimizing the relative impact of the noise added for differential privacy).
 These features normally would allow for a straightforward application of standard differentially private algorithms (e.g., those which add independent noise to each cell of different cross-tabulations).
 However, there are a number of other features of the Decennial Census data products that have created challenges and debate among stakeholders over the transition to differential privacy [@garfinkel2018issues; @hawes2020; @boyd20].

 First, these data products have a long history of being used for a vast and diverse range of applications, such as apportioning seats in the US House of Representatives, redistricting, funding allocations, provision of local emergency resources, and social science research.
 To minimize the impact on data users and the software they use, the Census Bureau has decided to produce differentially private data products that have the same form as the traditional products and consist of tables that are exactly consistent with an underlying synthetic data set (rather than a collection of noisy statistics that would be produced by a standard differentially private algorithm), along with other information that needs to be published exactly (e.g., the state population totals).
-This required the design of custom differentially private algorithm by experts at the Bureau [@garfinkel2018issues; @abowd2019censustopdown].
+This required the design of custom differentially private algorithms by experts at the Bureau [@garfinkel2018issues; @abowd2019censustopdown].

 Second, the sources of error in the Decennial Census data products (in particular, disclosure avoidance) have historically not been made explicit and have been largely ignored by data users.
 Differential privacy is transparent about its noise addition and thus creates concern among stakeholders for the potential impact on their applications.
 Reconstruction attacks [@DinurN03] tell us that the data products cannot be simultaneously accurate for all possible uses and maintain privacy, leaving the Bureau with the challenging problems of deciding which users and uses to prioritize for accuracy and then optimizing the algorithm and its privacy-loss budget allocation accordingly.
 To this end, the Bureau published a Federal Register Notice [@census2018soliciting] to understand what aspects of their data products were most important for data users and also released a series of demonstration products showing the impact of potential versions of their differentially private algorithms on past Decennial Censuses.[^diffpriv40]